The purpose and aim of CliCNord, and its objectives, strategy and methodology

 The overarching research question of the project is:

 It will be a showcase to illustrate the complexity and diversity in the challenges communities in this region can expect in the future, and it will shed light on the vulnerabilities of local rural communities to climate change in several highly diverse areas in the Nordic countries.
 The focus is on small communities, since they, due to inadequate resources (e.g. weak emergency management capacity due to long distances, fragile tele- and Internet connection, low public investment in critical infrastructure, low engagement in the area from the private sector), have limited options related to climate change adaptation.
 Smaller communities are also interesting, as the level of place attachment is expected to be different compared to larger cities because small communities often have strong social and natural bonds, which are hard to maintain if people have to move, even only shorter distances.
 The aim is to include several very different hazards affecting local communities across the Nordic countries.
-The hazards, which are regarded as a direct consequence of climate change, are coastal flooding due to storm surge, cloudbursts, wildfires, temperature extremes, landslides, slush avalanches, flash floods, and storms.
+The hazards, which are regarded as a direct consequence of climate change, are coastal flooding due to storm surges, cloudbursts, wildfires, temperature extremes, landslides, slush avalanches, flash floods, and storms.

 Objective 1 (O1): Assess vulnerability and place attachment

 CliCNord will elucidate the challenges in selected small communities in the Nordic countries with regard to climate change.
 The aim is to assess their vulnerability to different hazards linked to climate change and at the same time assess the options these communities have to reduce or eliminate the hazard.
 This assessment will also take into account why people live in these places (place attachment theory), their concern and active engagement with climate change, and push-pull factors related to these communities.
-The results are fundamental in order to facilitate the dialogue between citizens and institutions such as government authorities and civil society organisations on how to support most efficiently the communities in the future in the right way, taking both the weaknesses and the strengths of the people into consideration.
+The results are fundamental in order to facilitate the dialogue between citizens and institutions such as government authorities and civil society organizations on how to support most efficiently the communities in the future in the right way, taking both the weaknesses and the strengths of the people into consideration.

 Objective 2 (O2): Customising preparedness, including warning processes

 CliCNord will develop appropriate preparedness processes for the hazard-prone small communities, considering the available resources and limited access to outside assistance during emergencies.
-These will include community-based preparedness measures facilitating emerging and diverging emergency management activities among citizens, civil society, industry, etc. During this, CliCNord will pay attention to the warning processes in the selected small communities, and, subsequently, pay attention to the ways warnings are customised to the relevant hazard in the given context of the specific community to investigate if improvement is needed.
-The customisation of information will utilise the local knowledge with regard to local indicators and landmarks, and thereby make the warnings less technical and take into account which existing channels and platforms to employ with an aim of reaching the majority of the citizens, and which sources appear as trustworthy and authoritative.
-This objective will be achieved through the involvement of local key figures, the national and local emergency management authorities, and institutions with the relevant scientific knowledge.
+These will include community-based preparedness measures facilitating emerging and diverging emergency management activities among citizens, civil society, industry, etc. During this, CliCNord will pay attention to the warning processes in the selected small communities, and, subsequently, pay attention to the ways warnings are customized to the relevant hazard in the given context of the specific community to investigate if improvement is needed.
+The customization of information will utilize the local knowledge with regard to local indicators and landmarks, and thereby make the warnings less technical and take into account which existing channels and platforms to employ with an aim of reaching the majority of the citizens, and which sources appear as trustworthy and authoritative.
+This objective will be achieved through the involvement of local key figures, the national and local emergency management authorities, and institutions with relevant scientific knowledge.

 Objective 3 (O3): An innovative response concept

-CliCNord aims to increase community resilience in the included communities through the development of a framework that will reduce the consequences of an event related to the hazard in question, an effort that will involve and engage both local communities and larger institutions, among them emergency management organisations and politicians.
-The aim is that the framework can be utilised in other communities – and in cooperation between communities and societal organisations – in a similar situation with minor changes in the input, which is mainly detailed local knowledge and hazard information (from O1).
-The framework, which will include input about preparedness and warning processes (from O2), will establish the underlying basis for the development of an innovative response concept that will train the communities to handle an event, taking into account the particular national and contextual organisational and juridical conditions into consideration.
+CliCNord aims to increase community resilience in the included communities through the development of a framework that will reduce the consequences of an event related to the hazard in question, an effort that will involve and engage both local communities and larger institutions, among them emergency management organizations and politicians.
+The aim is that the framework can be utilized in other communities – and in cooperation between communities and societal organizations – in a similar situation with minor changes in the input, which is mainly detailed local knowledge and hazard information (from O1).
+The framework, which will include input about preparedness and warning processes (from O2), will establish the underlying basis for the development of an innovative response concept that will train the communities to handle an event, taking into account the particular national and contextual organizational and juridical conditions into consideration.
 The concept will be inspired by crisis management exercises and the approaches in gamification and simulation.

 Objective 4 (O4): The local communities’ perspective on recovery

 CliCNord focuses on the capability of the local community to recover after an event.
 Recovery in this context is not only considered as the reestablishment of the normal functioning of society to a level similar to before the disruption – transformation, reconfiguration, and repositioning may be better solutions.
 It is expected that an event will disrupt the social and physical infrastructure of the community to a degree, which makes it difficult for the community to recover with the limited and scarce commitment of resources from outside actors.
-Knowing which functions the local communities prioritise, such as the most important to be restored or transformed and why they prioritise these, will contribute to our understanding of disaster recovery and business continuity in small communities.
-In line with the narratives and local knowledge (from O1), an understanding will be developed of how the role that identity, sense of belonging, and culture and belief system can have in shaping local communities’ recovery process and how organisations from outside can support them in appropriate ways.
+Knowing which functions the local communities prioritize, such as the most important to be restored or transformed and why they prioritize these, will contribute to our understanding of disaster recovery and business continuity in small communities.
+In line with the narratives and local knowledge (from O1), an understanding will be developed of how the role that identity, sense of belonging, and culture and belief system can have in shaping local communities’ recovery process and how organizations from outside can support them in appropriate ways.

-In its initial phase (WP2), the project will conduct a review of the existing practices among stakeholders for capacity building, securing resilience and support for climate change-prone communities across the Nordic countries involved.
-The purpose is to have an overall baseline of practices and best practices in combination with research recommendations from international literature in order to develop conceptualisation and an initial framework across the countries for reaching the overall objective: to build capacity in small communities to cope with the challenges of climate change.
+In its initial phase (WP2), the project will conduct a review of the existing practices among stakeholders for capacity building, securing resilience, and support for climate change-prone communities across the Nordic countries involved.
+The purpose is to have an overall baseline of practices and best practices in combination with research recommendations from international literature in order to develop conceptualization and an initial framework across the countries for reaching the overall objective: to build capacity in small communities to cope with the challenges of climate change.
 In this WP we will also investigate the predicted impacts of climate change on the regions included in the study, which will take its point of departure in literature from the IPCC and regional studies conducted in the Nordic region that relate directly to the included hazards (see map below).
-Together with the conceptualisation and framework in WP2, this will provide a foundation for the development of a methodology (WP3) to be applied to scrutinise the eight selected cases in five Nordic countries (see map below).
+Together with the conceptualization and framework in WP2, this will provide a foundation for the development of a methodology (WP3) to be applied to scrutinize the eight selected cases in five Nordic countries (see map below).
 Stakeholders and end-users related to these cases will be involved during the entire process.
 In WP3, they will play a central role, as the methodology will be developed in partnership with citizens, stakeholders, and end-users in the communities (Gustavsen 2001; Phillips et al. 2012).
 We are interested in the citizens’ stories and experiences, and we will involve them in how we can obtain these insights, which will be done through workshops.
 The WP3-related workshops are a part of WP7, which is a work package that runs parallel with WP2–6.

 WP4 consists of approximately one month of fieldwork per case to collect data in the selected communities.
-We will begin this WP with a pilot case to test the data collection methodology, which will most likely result in minor alterations of the methodology.
+We will begin this WP with a pilot case to test the data collection methodology, which will most likely result in minor alterations to the methodology.
 The data collection will focus on the specific hazard selected in each case (see map below).
 Throughout this WP, the comparability and consistency of the data is secured and quality checked in all cases by the Case Leaders (CL) and the Project Leader (PL) to ensure consistency across cases.

-In WP5, we will analyse the collected data by utilising the conceptualisation and the framework (WP2).
+In WP5, we will analyze the collected data by utilizing the conceptualization and the framework (WP2).
 First, case by case, and, secondly, comparing the cases.
 The cases investigated using comparative approaches will take into account that qualitative case studies like this one are non-linear and require a high degree of reflection to carry out (Krause 2016).
 The methodology for conducting the analyses is developed in WP3 and tested in the pilot case in WP4 to make sure that the approach is feasible and compatible with the composition of the data.
 In the analyses, we will use NVivo software to examine the qualitative data and statistical software to handle the quantitative data.
-The results from WP5 will in particular focus on of qualifying the warning processes, response concepts, and recovery strategies (WP6).
+The results from WP5 will in particular focus on qualifying the warning processes, response concepts, and recovery strategies (WP6).